auxesis/visage/README.md

 Bundle dependencies:

-    $ gem bundle
+    $ bundle install vendor/gems/

 Amongst other things, this will pull in Errand, which requires the rrdtool headers to build a C extension.
-On Debian/Ubuntu these are in the `librrd2-dev` package.
+On Debian/Ubuntu these are in the `librrd2-dev` package, and on RHEL/CentOS `rrdtool-devel`.

 Configuring
 -----------